Indonesian Plane Feared Crashed After Losing Contact - UrduPoint

 Indonesian Plane Feared Crashed After Losing Contact

-Jakarta, Jan 9 (UrduPoint / Pakistan Point News - 9th Jan, 2021 ) :An Indonesian budget airline plane with 62 people on board is suspected to have crashed into the sea shortly after the Boeing 737 took off from Jakarta airport on Saturday, authorities said.
+Jakarta, Jan 9 (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :An Indonesian budget airline plane with 62 people on board is suspected to have crashed into the sea shortly after the Boeing passenger jet took off from Jakarta airport on Saturday, authorities said.

 Flight tracking data showed the Sriwijaya Air Boeing 737-500 plunged into a steep dive about four minutes after it left Soekarno-Hatta international airport.